Simulation of interaction-induced chiral topological dynamics on a digital quantum computer

 Besides allowing for the compact simulation of physical lattices, a digital quantum computer realization is greatly versatile in accommodating couplings of differing ranges and types.
 For concreteness, we discuss in the context of the topological Hamiltonian that we implemented; but this versatility applies to lattice Hamiltonians in general.
 We used a modified version of the checkerboard lattice model well-known for flat band properties and strongly-correlated states~\cite{sun2011nearly,lee2014lattice,regnault2011fractional}, $\mathcal{H}=\sum_{\vb{k}} \mathcal{H}(\vb{k}) c^\dagger_{\vb{k}} c_{\vb{k}}$, where $\mathcal{H}(\vb{k})=\vb{d}(\vb{k})\cdot \vb*{\sigma}=$

 for $k_\pm=k_1\pm k_2$ written in its original 2D momentum space.
+Above, $\vb{d}(\vb{k})$ denotes the Bloch vector (see Supplement \blue{S1}) and $\vb*{\sigma}$ are Pauli matrices.
 The lattice-space representation of our Hamiltonian, obtained by a Fourier transform of Eq.~(\ref{paradigmaticChern}), is exactly depicted in Fig.~\ref{fig:main-fig-1}\blue{a}, consisting of two square lattices interlocked in a checkerboard fashion.
 This lattice contains inter-sublattice couplings $v_1$ in the directions $\Delta\vb{r} = (1,\pm 1)$ and $(-1,\pm 1)$.
 Vertical and horizontal $v_2$ hoppings take alternate signs in adjacent checkers (Fig.~\ref{fig:main-fig-1}\blue{a}).
 Importantly, the requisite TRS breaking for Chern topology enters through the alternating phase factors $e^{\pm 2i\phi}$ along the diagonal $\Delta \vb{r} \propto (1, 1)$, in the couplings between the upper/lower and lower/upper sublattices.
 While realizing these phase factors can be challenging in conventional topological media~\cite{Guo2021, wirth2011evidence, landig2016quantum, PhysRevA.91.033604, PhysRevLett.106.015302, PhysRevLett.107.140402}, they are readily achievable on a digital quantum computer.

 As the next step, we rewrite these hoppings via $c^\dagger_{x_1, x_2} \rightarrow \mu^\dagger_{x_1} \nu^\dagger_{x_2}$, where $\mu^\dagger$ and $\nu^\dagger$ create hardcore bosons of two different species in 1D, such that the $(1+1)$-body sector of this new system $\mathcal{H}_\text{1D}$ corresponds to the original 2D Hamiltonian $\mathcal{H}$ with